gonzex/test_abidocs/doc/tutorials/paral_mbt.md

 or the use of a specific submission file.

-  * 1 Generating the WFK file in parallel.
+## 1 Generating the WFK file in parallel
-  * 2 Computing the screening in parallel using the Adler-Wiser expression
-  * 3 Computing the screening in parallel using the Hilbert transform method
-  * 4 Computing the one-shot GW corrections in parallel
-  * 5 Basic rules for efficient parallel calculations

-* * *

-** The input files necessary to run the examples related to this tutorial are located in the directory ~abinit/tests/tutoparal/Input.
+The input files necessary to run the examples related to this tutorial are located in the directory ~abinit/tests/tutoparal/Input.

 Before beginning, you should create a working directory whose name might be "Work_mbt" (so ~abinit/tests/tutoparal/Input/Work_mbt).

 We will do most of the actions of this tutorial in this working directory.

-### **1 Generating the WFK file in parallel.**

 In the [first lesson](lesson_gw1.html) of the GW tutorial, we have learned how to generate the WFK file with the sequential version of the code.
 Now we will perform a similar calculation taking advantage of the k-point parallelism implemented in the ground-state part.